 Section #3: Resources/roles and responsibilities

-- The first step in this direction is to understand the team’s capabilities and anticipate ahead the scope of automation coming into picture.
+- The first step in this direction is to understand the team’s capabilities and anticipate ahead the scope of automation coming into the picture.
 This will help choose a team that suits both the automation and manual testing needs.
 Also, pick people who have the right attitude – those do not think that manual testing is beneath their stature.

 - Choose a team well versed with AUT, test management, defect management and other SDLC activities